didi/chameleon/doc/quick_start/readme-en.md

 ## CML
 **Highly consistent performance on each platform**—— Highly consistent performance, no need to reference documents for each platform.

-> Polymorphic protocol won't affect the flexibility of differentiation on each platform.
+> With polymorphic protocol you can easily organize your platform specified code.

 <a href="https://github.com/beatles-chameleon/cml-demo">